michaelreichmann/Average_Frame_Color/README.md

 The result looks like this:
 ![Resulting image](/picture/Average_Frame_Color.png)

-It is inspired by the work of Dillon Bakrer: [Spectrum](http://dillonbaker.com/#/spectrum/).
+It is inspired by the work of Dillon Baker: [Spectrum](http://dillonbaker.com/#/spectrum/).